martanman/weblio-hakusuisha-scraper/README.md

 ### Outline

 A scraper for the Chinese--Japanese dictionary 白水社中国語辞典 hosted by Weblio and found [here](https://cjjc.weblio.jp/category/cgkgj/).
-Includes a script to convert the scraped data into a [yomichan](https://github.com/FooSoft/yomichan-import) compatible dictionary format for use in yomichan. e
+Includes a script to convert the scraped data into a [yomichan](https://github.com/FooSoft/yomichan-import) compatible dictionary format for use in the yomichan browser extension.

 ### Requirements

 The python libraries needed can be installed with